Kingdom of Dalmatia: First World War

+Dalmatia was a strategic region during World War I that both Italy and Serbia intended to seize from Austria-Hungary.
+Italy joined the Triple Entente Allies in 1915 upon agreeing to the Treaty of London that guaranteed Italy the right to annex a large portion of Dalmatia in exchange for Italy's participation on the Allied side.
 Immediately upon the outbreak of the First World War, all organizations that the government considered close to Serbia or to the idea of the creation of a single state for all South Slavic peoples were forbidden.
 Many prominent politicians were persecuted and arrested while some emigrated.
 Until 1915, when the Kingdom of Italy joined the Entente Powers after the Treaty of London, there were no war operations on the Adriatic, but since then the maritime conflicts became frequent.
 Due to the Allied blockade of the Strait of Otranto, trade in the Adriatic almost completely stopped.
 The government recruited many ships for military purposes, while the civilian sailing has been almost completely suspended.
 Mandatory blackouts were imposed on the islands and in the ports due to the fear of bombing.
 A number of church bells were removed, melted and used for war purposes.
 Fighting was also taking place around Lastovo and the distant islands so artillery batteries were placed there.
 In 1917, French Air Force bombed Lastovo.

 In Dalmatia, hunger and scarcity began to emerge, while at the same time Hungarian laws banned the export of foodstuff to the Austrian half of the Monarchy (which Dalmatia was part of) in the case of war.
 Dalmatia received food aid through the port of Trieste, but the amounts were inadequate, sometimes even completely useless, and often arriving too late (for example, supplies intended for 1917 arrived in 1918).
 Therefore, Franciscans and benefactors from Zagreb organized the action of sending Dalmatian children to Slavonia and Moslavina so they could have adequate nutrition.
 The war destroyed Dalmatian agriculture.
 At the end of the war, epidemics of the typhus, cholera, smallpox and Spanish influenza broke out, causing the death of many people.